Private Prediction via PAC Privacy: Evaluation

-To empirically evaluate the privacy of our algorithms, we must execute membership inference attacks under our threat model.
-Standard MIA literature typically assumes an adversary with limited knowledge.
-As a result, they often rely on heuristic attacks, such as training shadow models to \emph{estimate} the behavior of the target model and setting threshold-based criteria for membership \cite{shokri2017membership, carlini2022membership}.
+To empirically evaluate the privacy of our algorithm, we run membership inference attacks under our threat model.
+Standard MIA literature typically assumes an adversary with limited knowledge and thus often rely on heuristics, such as training shadow models to \emph{estimate} the behavior of the target model and setting threshold-based criteria for membership \cite{shokri2017membership, carlini2022membership}.
 However, under our threat model, where the strong adversary possesses full knowledge of the distribution $P_S$ of the secret and functions $M_t$, heuristic approximation is not necessary.
-The adversary can derive the optimal strategy to maximize their success rate for a given transcript.
-We formally characterize this optimal attack below.
+The adversary can derive the \emph{optimal} strategy to maximize their success rate for a given interaction history.

-\begin{proposition}[Optimal MIA Decision Rule] Let random variable $\Tau_T$ be the transcript of interactions up to time $T$.
+\begin{proposition}[Optimal MIA Decision Rule] Let random variable $\Tau_T$ be the history of interactions up to time $T$.
 For a target individual $u^* \in U$, the decision rule $A: \mathrm{supp}(\Tau_T) \to \{0,1\}$ that maximizes the adversary's membership inference accuracy is:

 \end{proposition}